 Please enjoy... this is a treasure to be unveiled!

 The luthiers' visit to Lisbon included a guided tour of the vinyard and the winery, where they got to cut some grapes themselves and taste some of the wonderful Carcavelos Wines.

 Saturday evening Villa Oeiras invited to a presentation of their 2005 wine, which was just bottled this year.
 The luthiers also introduced the Guitar Barrel Project; and Rui Veloso and Miguel Araujo played the guitars the luthiers had brought with them.

-Villa Oeiras got enough of the barrel wood to re-create 2 barrels, in which now Carcavelos wine is resting until it is time to bottle it later this year.
+Villa Oeiras got enough of the barrel wood to re-create 2 barrels, in which now Carcavelos wine is resting until it is time to bottle it.